 A choledochal cyst is a rare congenital swelling of the hepatic or bile duct of your child’s liver.

-Boston Children's Hospital's Center for Minimally Invasive Surgery pioneered or perfected many of the minimally invasive surgical procedures in use today.
+Boston Children's Hospital's Robotic Surgery Research and Training Program pioneered or perfected many of the minimally invasive surgical procedures in use today.
 Minimally invasive surgery (MIS) is surgery done through small incisions using miniaturized surgical tools and cameras or telescopes.
 MIS usually results in less pain, less scarring and a quicker recovery time for our patients.

 One form of MIS used to remove choledochal cysts is called laparoscopic surgery, during which surgeons use small instruments guided by a small telescope.
 The instruments are manipulated by the surgeon who controls their movements, while watching them on a video screen.
 This form of MIS has been used widely in adults and more recently in children.